STABEL (Study Abroad with English Language)

 Who can apply

-You can check with your home university or the Global Opportunities team about which Study Abroad programme you should apply for.
+You can check with your home university or the Centre for Study Abroad Inbound team about which Study Abroad programme you should apply for.
 If you have already been nominated for a placement at Bristol by your home university, this information is included in your nomination email.

 Direct-enrol students and independent applicants can apply for any of our Study Abroad programmes.